paolofantozzi/cookiecutter-drf/README.rst

   - Activated by default (together with drf)
   - Assume a different external system in traefik for frontend
   - Assume the entry point in traefik in /api
-  - CORS allow all default in local
+  - CORS allow all default
+  - Accept any host in local
   - JWT as default authentication
   - Swagger automatically visualized for each API
   - JWT token methods in model
+  - Djoser auth system integrated to manage user activation, change password, etc.
+  - Different error code in 401 response for inactive user
+  - Deactivate instead of delete a user

 Following the original README.